tobybreckon/chroma-keying/README.md

 - download a suitable background image from somewhere (e.g. free images from [unsplash](https://unsplash.com/backgrounds/desktop/computer) or perhaps of [Durham Cathedral](https://www.thisisdurham.com/dbimgs/durham-cathedral-background.jpg)) and save it as background.jpg (in the home directory, or wherever your _main.py_ is located)
 - run the code (click _"Run > Run Without Debugging"_)
 - try to get as much of the scene behind you covered by the (green) chroma keying material so that it provides you with a green backdrop.
--  _left click_ somewhere on your green backgrob it to select its Hue as before
+-  _left click_ somewhere on your green backdrop it to select its Hue as before

 You should now see your own chroma keyed backdrop where the (green) chroma keying material has been replaced with the image of your choice.